vingle1/AfriCuisine/docs/README.md

 **User Stories 1**

-As a customer I would like to purchase food with minimum effort and trouble.
+As a customer, I would like to purchase food with minimum effort and trouble.

 <u>Acceptance Criteria:</u>